ARMmbed/mbed_OS_API_Docs/docs/intro.md

 * [Digital interfaces](APIs/interfaces/interfaces.md): serial, SPI, I2C and CAN.
 * [Communication](APIs/communication/communication_index.md): network sockets, Ethernet, Wi-Fi, mesh networking, BLE and Cellular.
 * [Security](APIs/security/security.md): working with mbed uVisor and mbed TLS in the context of mbed OS.
+* [Storage](): working with the file system, block-based storage devices and the MCU's internal Flash memory (through Flash IAP).

 We also provide guidelines [for using the API documentation in the mbed Online Compiler](APIs/API_Documentation.md).